 When you eat, food passes from your throat to your stomach through the esophagus.
 The esophagus is also called the food pipe or swallowing tube.
 A ring of muscle fibers in the lower esophagus keeps stomach contents from moving backward.

-Barrett's esophagus itself does not cause symptoms.
-The acid reflux that causes Barrett's esophagus often leads to symptoms of heartburn.
-However, many patients with this condition do not have symptoms.
+Barrett esophagus itself does not cause symptoms.
+The acid reflux that causes Barrett esophagus often leads to symptoms of heartburn.
+Many people with this condition do not have any symptoms.

 Exams and Tests

 You may need an endoscopy if GERD symptoms are severe or come back after treatment.

 A thin tube with a camera on the end is inserted through your mouth.
 It is then passed into your esophagus and stomach.